 Situations involving students which are to be reported include, but are not limited to, the death\ of a student; life-threatening injuries resulting from attempted suicides, fires, explosions, traffic crashes or other accidents; life threatening illnesses; and missing students.
-When emergencies involving students occur within oncampus housing units and are known to the Residence Life staff, the Residence Life staff will be responsible for notifying the Director of Residence Life and he/she will follow established protocols.
+When emergencies involving students occur within oncampus housing units and are known to the Residence Life staff, the Residence Life staff will be responsible for notifying either the designated Vice President of Student Services according to established protocols.

 \ NOTE: The investigation of any death on a TVCC campus will be the responsibility of the local law enforcement agency and the county coroner.
-In these situations, the police and the coroner will be in charge of the situation until the investigation is completed.
+In these situations, the police and the coroner will be in-charge of the situation until the investigation is completed.
 The coroner will determine the most appropriate person to notify the next of kin and the means of making such notification.
 This notification may be made by hospital staff, police, or, in some cases, a College official.